 The No. 21 overall pick by the Vikings in the 1998 NFL Draft, Moss made an immediate impact on the league with 69 catches for 1,313 yards and a league-leading (and NFL rookie record) 17 touchdowns his first season, averaging 35.6 yards per touchdown.
 The 1998 NFL Offensive Rookie of the Year, Moss earned an invite to the Pro Bowl and was the lone rookie first-team All-Pro as the Vikings went 15-1 and produced one of the most dominant offenses in league history.

-A member of the NFL’s All-Decade Team for the 2000s, Moss was named one of the 50 Greatest Vikings when the franchise celebrated its 50th season in 2010.
+Moss was named to the NFL All-Time Team during the league’s 100th season celebration in 2019 and a member of the NFL’s All-Decade Team for the 2000s.
+Inducted into the Vikings Ring of Honor in 2017, Moss was also named one of the 50 Greatest Vikings when the franchise celebrated its 50th season in 2010.

 Moss was a two-time All-American at Marshall University, finishing his collegiate career with at least one touchdown in all 28 games that he played.
 The Fred Biletnikoff Award winner as the nation’s leading wide receiver, Moss finished fourth in voting for the 1997 Heisman Trophy.
-He set numerous school and NCAA records, including most consecutive games with a touchdown catch (13), most receiving touchdowns in a season (28 – tying Jerry Rice’s 1984 record), and most receiving yards gained by a freshman in a season (1,709 on 78 catches), a record which still stands.
+He set numerous school and NCAA records at the time, including most consecutive games with a touchdown catch (13), most receiving touchdowns in a season (28 – tying Jerry Rice’s 1984 record), and most receiving yards gained by a freshman in a season (1,709 on 78 catches).

 A native of Rand, W.Va., Moss was profiled in the 2012 ESPN Films 30 for 30 documentary Rand University, which retraced his journey from this small isolated town to the top of the NFL.

-Prior to ESPN, Moss worked as a NFL analyst for FOX Sports from 2012-15 on the Sunday morning FOX NFL Kickoff pregame show, among other programs.
+Prior to ESPN, Moss worked as an NFL analyst for FOX Sports from 2012-15 on the Sunday morning FOX NFL Kickoff pregame show, among other programs.

 Moss has been active in a variety of charities, most of which are geared to helping children.
 He has also hosted kids’ clinics through his Randy Moss Football Academy, and he has worked as an assistant football coach at Victory Christian Center High School in Charlotte, N.C.

-Moss’s son Thad is a freshman tight end at North Carolina State, and his daughter Sydney plays college basketball at Division III Thomas More College in Kentucky.
+Moss’s son Thaddeus was a tight end for the 2019 National Champion LSU Tigers, and his daughter Sydney played college basketball at Division III Thomas More College in Kentucky.